flurmind/RadioStationList/README.md

 ## 📻 Station Management

-A fully customizable personal list of internet radio stations.
+A fully customizable personal list of radio stations.
+You can add any station manually using a direct link (HTTP/HTTPS) or save it directly from the search results.
 For each station you can set or edit:
 - logo;
 - name;
 - audio stream URL;